yaapu/FrskyTelemetryScript/README.md

 This is the home of the Yaapu Telemetry Script project, a [LUA](https://www.lua.org/about.html) telemetry script for radios running [OpenTX](https://www.open-tx.org/)

 **Downloading**
-- **the latest release versions are downloadable from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button**
+- **the latest release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section or from the [clone/download](https://github.com/yaapu/FrskyTelemetryScript/archive/master.zip) button**
-- **the latest pre-release versions are downloadable from the [releases](https://github.com/yaapu/FrskyTelemetryScript/releases) section**
 - **the latest dev versions are downloadable from the [clone/download of the DEV branch](https://github.com/yaapu/FrskyTelemetryScript/archive/refs/heads/dev.zip) button**

 ### please read the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki) for more info